human-conditions/yodrew.github.io-original/_pages/hygiene.md

 navnext: darkroom-retreat
 ---

-Hygiene is a complete system of health and healing based on the self-preserving nature of life and an appreciation for its normal conditions.
-More than mere cleanliness, hygiene is a 185 year-old, globally embedded health care system.
-We hardly discuss it because it's just how things are done.
-Almost unknown in its fullness, its details strike newcomers as oddly familiar.
+Hygiene is the science of health.
+It is also a practical system for daily life and healing.
+It is based on respect for the self-preserving nature of life and the normal conditions of life.
+More than mere cleanliness, hygiene is a 190 year-old, globally embedded health care system.
+We hardly discuss it.
+It's just how things are done.
+Everyone knows its basics.
+Its depths strike newcomers as oddly familiar.

-Hygiene provides a comprehensive context for the restful use of darkness in support of the self-healing psyche.
-Hygiene enables us to understand what darkness is and how to relate to it for the purpose of health.
+Hygiene contextualizes the restful use of darkness in support of the self-healing psyche.
+Hygiene enables us to understand what darkness is.
+It shows us how to relate to it for the purpose of health.

 Which is the point.
 We are organisms, so our purpose is to live.
 To live fully, we need health.